prpole/dissertation/chapter2/main.md

 instinctive knowledge, however, it is not because of a lack in the instinctual capacities of humanity as a species---as is clear in *Before Adam*, London ascribes the same "deep crypts of being" to humans in varying degrees.
-It is instead a matter of the man's particular ancestry: "This man did not know cold.
+It is instead a matter of the man's particular ancestry: "This man did .not know cold.
 Possibly all the generations of his ancestry had been ignorant of cold, of real cold, of cold one hundred and seven degrees below freezing-point.
 But the dog knew; all its ancestry knew, and it had inherited the knowledge."[...
 264] We